remix-run/remix/examples/remix-auth/form/README.md

 # Remix Auth - FormStrategy

-Password-based authentication using Remix Auth with the FormStrategy.
+Authentication using Remix Auth with the FormStrategy.

 ## Preview